shutter-network/shutter-docs/docs/protocol/api/how_it_works.md

 :::tip[How it works]

 1. For time-based identities, the developer sends a request to the Shutter API to **register an identity with a decryption timestamp**.
-2. For event-based identities, the developer sends a request to **register an identity with an Event Trigger Definition (ETD)**, which specifies which on-chain event will unlock decryption and how long it should be tracked.
+2. For event-based identities, the developer sends a request to register an event identity via `/register_event_identity`, submitting an encoded `eventDefinition` that specifies the on-chain event to monitor and a TTL for tracking.
 3. The API **submits this registration to the on-chain registry contract**.
 4. The **Keypers monitor the registry** and initiate the **threshold key generation process**.
 5. Once successful, the registry **stores the identity and its associated trigger**.